 Rock ’n’ Bowl — Head to Mid-City for Cajun music, dancing, and bowling for the whole family.
 You can save a few bucks, too: Monday through Thursday from 11:30 a.m. until 4 p.m. is “Family Bowling” — shoes are free!

 Concerts — Some of the most popular venues around town open up their doors for prepaid concerts.
-So while the adults can access the full bar, teens can still get that quintessential New Orleans music experience.
+Teens can still get that quintessential New Orleans music experience.
 Check out the schedule for the New Orleans Jazz Market (my favorite family-friendly theatre), or try these suggestions for live music under 21.